jbro129/PG3D-JbroLauncher/README.md

 *Some code has been removed for security purposes.*

-**The offsets and code provided within this repository were published for educational purposes.**
+**The offsets and code provided within this repository were published for educational purposes.** I wanted to contribute some of my modding knowledge to the modding community.
+No better way to do that than make my old launcher open source.
+This might inspire someone to make a launcher for another app using the same techniques I used to make this one.

 This project is for the old PG3D version 15.3.0.
 The offsets and code provided will **not** work on any other version.